 About StreamSlowly

-The Person Behind the Screen
+The People Behind the Screen

 By profession, I am a frontend developer.
-My days are spent inside systems of logic and syntax—building interfaces, solving problems, and keeping pace with a digital world that rarely slows down.
+My days are spent inside systems of logic and syntax—building interfaces and solving problems in a digital world that rarely slows down.
+For a long time, my mind struggled to downshift after hours of code; it stayed overstimulated, searching for things to optimize even when the laptop was closed.

-Why I Started StreamSlowly
+Why We Started StreamSlowly

 What You’ll Find Here

 StreamSlowly is meant to feel like a calm room you can step into.
+Together, we share:

 Our Philosophy